 Derivatives-Equity contracts-The significant unobservable inputs are dividend yield, volatilities and correlations.
-The range of dividend yields varies as some companies do not pay any dividends, for example due to a lack of profits or as a policy during a growth period, and hence have a zero dividend yield while others may pay a high dividend for example to return money to investors.
+The range of dividend yields varies as some companies do not pay any dividends, for example due to a lack of profits or as a policy during a growth period, and hence have a zero dividend yield while others may pay high dividends for example to return money to investors.
 The range of volatilities is wide as the volatilities of shorter-dated equity derivatives or those based on single equity securities can be higher than those of longer-dated instruments or those based on indices.
 Correlations represent the relationships between one input and another ("pairs") and can either be positive or negative amounts.
 The range of correlations moves from positive to negative because the movement of some pairs is very closely related and in the same direction causing highly positive correlations while others generally move in opposite directions causing highly negative correlations with pairs that have differing relationships throughout the range.

 Derivatives-Interest rate contracts-The significant unobservable inputs are interest rates, volatilities and correlations.
 The range of interest rates is due to interest rates in different countries/currencies being at different levels with some countries having extremely low levels and others being at levels that while still relatively low are less so.
 The range of volatilities is wide as volatilities can be higher when interest rates are at extremely low levels, and also because volatilities of shorter-dated interest rate derivatives are typically higher than those of longer-dated instruments.
 The range of correlations moves from positive to negative because the movement of some pairs is very closely related and in the same direction causing highly positive correlations while others generally move in opposite directions causing highly negative correlations with pairs that have differing relationships through the range.
-Other than for volatilities where the majority of the inputs are away from the higher end of the range, the other significant unobservable inputs are spread across the relevant ranges.
+All significant unobservable inputs are spread across the ranges.

 Derivatives-Credit contracts-The significant unobservable inputs are credit spreads, recovery rates, volatilities and correlations.
 The range of credit spreads reflects the different risk of default present within the portfolio.
-At the low end of the range, underlying reference names have a very limited risk of default whereas at and the high end of the range, underlying reference names have a much greater risk of default.
+At the low end of the range, underlying reference names have a very limited risk of default whereas at the highend of the range, underlying reference names have a much greater risk of default.
 The range of recovery rates varies primarily due to the seniority of the underlying exposure with senior exposures having a higher recovery than subordinated exposures.
 The range of volatilities is wide as the volatilities of shorter-dated credit contracts are typically higher than those of longer-dated instruments.
 The correlation range is positive since credit spread moves are generally in the same direction.
 Highly positive correlations are those for which the movement is very closely related and in the same direction, with correlation falling as the relationship becomes less strong.